ekg/smbe2024/impg_prez.md

    - Find overlapping alignments efficiently
 2. CIGAR string traversal for position-level translation
    - Dynamic parsing of CIGARs for coordinate projection
+3. Transitive collection of aligned sequences
+   - Recursive collection and projection of coordinates

 ---

-# Transitive Collection in impg

-- Algorithm for collecting all mutually aligned sequences
-- Steps:
-  1. Initial query for overlapping alignments
-  2. Recursive collection of transitively aligned sequences
-  3. Projection of coordinates through alignments

----
+# Optimizations and Comparison to seqwish

-# Optimizations in impg
+- Optimizations in impg:
   - Match compression
-  - Reduce memory usage by encoding runs of matches
   - Partitioning for parallel processing
-  - Divide work into chunks for multi-threaded execution
   - Disk-backed data structures
-  - Use external memory to handle large datasets

----

-# Comparison of impg to seqwish
+- Comparison to seqwish:

-- Similarities:
   - Both work with pairwise alignments
   - Use transitive closures of matches
-- Differences:
-  - seqwish materializes the graph
-  - impg keeps the graph implicit
+  - seqwish materializes the graph, impg keeps it implicit

 ---